Qytera-Gmbh/Qytera-Gmbh.github.io/articles/New_Cucumber_Project.md

   # Test case 1
   @TestName:QTAF-1
-  Scenario: Search for Cucumber in Google
+  Scenario: Search for Cucumber in Qytera
-    When Hit Qytera on your browser
     Then Enter "Cucumber" in the search text box
     And Select the first result
 ```